 Stop Using Incentives

 When we bribe students to behave a certain way or do work, we send the message that what we’re incentivizing must not be worthy on its own.
 Incentives decrease intrinsic motivation and decrease creativity.
-For a variety of resources on this topic, check out this Pinterest board that I’ve put together.
 Instead of using incentives, emphasize to students the intrinsic benefits of work or behavior.
 For example, “We’re going to learn a new strategy for multiplying fractions—a strategy that will deepen our math thinking.”

 We all want students to feel ownership of their work, but we often use language that indicates that we own the work and that students are doing the work for us.
 Instead, let’s work at using the second person more than the first when speaking about work.
 We can also frame explanations of tasks through student perspectives instead of our own.